Plot Ideas: How to Discover a Blockbuster

 Thirteen words.
 If each word cut my chance of success by 10% I would never sell my novel.

 So I analysed the idea.
 Here were some things I thought as I analysed:

-- Who cares that the spy is British, that could definitely be deleted.
+- Who cares that the spy is British, I could definitely delete that bit.

 - Goes to Germany.
 Not exactly gripping.

-- Revenge – OK that’s not bad, people like revenge thrillers.
+- Revenge.
+Okay, that’s not bad—people like revenge thrillers.